Rohesen/Rohesen/README.md

 <p align="left">
 ✨ Creating bugs since 2018 and fixing most of them since then 😉 <br>
 🤖 Passionate about AI, Machine Learning, Deep Learning, NLP, GenAI & AI Agents <br>
-☁️ Skilled in Azure Synapse, Databricks, and PySpark <br>
+☁️ Skilled in AWS, Azure, Databricks, and PySpark <br>
 📊 Experienced in Power BI, SQL, Excel, and Python <br>
 🎯 Goal: To solve real-world problems using data and intelligent systems <br>
 🎲 Fun fact: I sometimes talk to my code like it can hear me 😂